gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Without warning the bot retracted its legs and dropped its wheel.
 Its engine whined as it zipped back ten meters, then roared as it raced toward the hole.
 "Whoa!"
-Maddy shouted as it punched the floor with both hands, throwing itself into the air.
+Maddy shouted as it punched the floor with both paws, throwing itself into the air.
 It bounced once on the edge of the hole and flew across like a skipped stone.